Media Coverage & Publicity

 The Natural Capital Project is at the forefront of the movement to align economic forces with conservation.
 Over the years we have been featured in numerous pieces in the local, national, and international news.
 Here you will find a selection of recent news articles as well as our latest press releases.
 For the most up-to date information, you may wish to subscribe to our newsletter or follow us on Facebook or Twitter.

-Heinz Awards honor 5 for innovative work by Joyce Gannon
+Heinz Award honor 5 for innovative work by Joyce Gannon

 Pittsburgh Post-Gazette February 25, 2014